autowarefoundation/autoware/planning/motion_velocity_smoother/README.md

 #### Apply lateral acceleration limit

 It applies the velocity limit to decelerate at the curve.
-It calculate the velocity limit from the curvature of the reference trajectory and the maximum lateral acceleration `max_lateral_accel`.
+It calculates the velocity limit from the curvature of the reference trajectory and the maximum lateral acceleration `max_lateral_accel`.
 The velocity limit is set as not to fall under `min_curve_velocity`.

+Note: velocity limit that requests larger than `nominal.jerk` is not applied.
+In other words, even if a sharp curve is planned just in front of the ego, no deceleration is performed.

 #### Resample trajectory